kallebelins/semantic-kernel-graph-docs/docs/concepts/checkpointing.md

 using SemanticKernel.Graph.State;

 // Save state to a checkpoint
-var checkpointId = StateHelpers.SaveCheckpoint(graphState, "my-checkpoint");
+var checkpointId = StateHelpers.CreateCheckpoint(graphState, "my-checkpoint");

+// Restore state from a checkpoint
+// Note: RestoreCheckpoint expects the checkpoint to be stored in the same
-// Restore state from a checkpoint var restoredState = StateHelpers.RestoreCheckpoint(graphState, checkpointId);
+// state's metadata (CreateCheckpoint stores a checkpoint entry on the provided state). var restoredState = StateHelpers.RestoreCheckpoint(graphState, checkpointId);

 // Serialize state for storage